 The White City of Ostuni is the most popular seaside town in Puglia, characterized by narrow alleys and white beaches.

-Otranto, on the Adriatic coast of Salento, is the village most eastern Italy.
+Otranto, on the Adriatic coast of Salento, is the easternmost village in Italy and its sea is among the cleanest in Italy.

 The foundation of Patù goes back to 924 A.C. due to the refugees from the neighboring Vereto.
 Its name, according to some scholars, would derive from the Greek "pathos" indicating the suffering of Vereto people.

 Peschici, an evocative fishing village which is part of the Gargano National Park, is a popular destination for tourists on holiday in the Gargano.

 Between thick woods and clear springs of the Northern Dauni Mountains, stands Pietramontecorvino, in Puglia.

 Polignano a Mare, the birthplace of Domenico Modugno, offers many places that are worth a visit during your vacation

 Presicce, located in the lower Salento, you can admire the mosaic of churches and stately buildings that embellish the historic center

 In panoramic position, on a high hill on the border with Basilicata and Campania, rises Rocchetta Sant'Antonio, in Puglia.